Because connections map one-to-one to REPL buffers, for the purpose of this section we use "REPL" and "connection" interchangeably.

 dependency project the current project's session becomes a friendly session for

 When you evaluate some code from a dependency project and there are no explicit links in that project, the most recent friendly session is used to evaluate the code.
 Explicitly linked sessions have precedence over the friendly sessions.

 You can disable friendly session inference by customizing

 Displaying Session Info

-Retrieve info on all linked with the current context sessions with C-c C-s
+Get info on all linked and friendly sessions in the current context with

 cider-describe-connection (C-c M-d).